Manly ferry service: Operation

-Freshwater class ferries
+Freshwater-class ferries

 The former Harbour City Ferries fleet of four Manly ferries are known as the Freshwater class and comprised, in order of commissioning, the MV Freshwater, MV Queenscliff, MV Narrabeen, and MV Collaroy, which were commissioned between 1982 and 1988.
 They were built by the State Dockyard in Newcastle and Carrington Slipways in Tomago.
-They are 70 metres (230ft) in length, 12.5 metres (41ft) wide, draught of 3.3 metres (11ft) and they displace 1,140 tonnes (1122 Imperial tons).
+They are 70 metres (230 ft) in length, 12.5 metres (41 ft) wide, draught of 3.3 metres (11 ft) and they displace 1,140 tonnes (1122 Imperial tons).
 Their passenger capacity is 1,100 and their service speed is 16 knots.
 Emissions per person‐kilometre travelled are nearly the same for private car and for ferry.

 They are powered by two Daihatsu model 8DSMB-32 turbo-charged diesel engines which each develop 2238 kW at 600rpm, and have hand-controllable pitch propellers.
 The hull and lower cabin area are of welded steel construction and the upper cabin and two wheelhouses are aluminium.

-In 2019 plans were announced to retire all 4 Freshwater class ferries and replace them with new versions of the smaller inner harbour Emerald-class ferries fitted with wave piercing hulls.
-Due to large public outcry and problems with the new Emerald-class ferries 3 of the 4 Freshwater-class ferries (Freshwater, Collaroy and Narrabeen) were saved from retirement.
+In 2019 plans were announced to retire all 4 Freshwater-class ferries and replace them with new versions of the smaller inner harbour Emerald-class ferries fitted with wave piercing hulls.
+Due to large public outcry and problems with the new Emerald-class ferries, two of the four Freshwater-class ferries (Freshwater and Collaroy) were saved from retirement.
 In October 2021 MV Queenscliff was retired.
+Later on that same year, MV Narrabeen was retired after a cancelled engine replacement as it would cost too much money.
+In 2021 there were plans to save Collaroy only, and retire freshwater, but it was later decided to bring Queenscliff back in service and retire Collaroy.
 Currently 2 of the Freshwater-class ferries only operate on weekends and public holidays however they have been seen operating when the swells are too large for the Emerald-class ferries to operate.